shelleywong/CSCI211-Course-Materials/Programs/program01.md

 // your Chico Portal/Turnin username
 // Short summary of the contents of the file (this part is optional, but useful)
 ```
 Throughout your program, you should have brief comments describing how a line or section of code works.
-You shouldn't need a comment on every line, but consider including a comment before each function or for any nontrivial piece of code.
+You shouldn't need a comment on every line, but consider including a comment before each function or for any nontrivial piece of code.<br>

+Use descriptive variable names.
+Avoid ambiguous or short variable names, with the exception of loop counters (e.g., i, j, k).<br>

 I don't have a style guide preference, but you should strive for readability, consistency, and providing enough documentation so that another person (or Future You) can easily understand what your code is doing. <br>